davidebuldrini/AI-Phishing-Guard/privacy-policy.md

 ## 10. Contact Us

-If you have any questions or concerns about this Privacy Policy or our data handling practices, please contact us at: **[Your Contact Email]**
+If you have any questions or concerns about this Privacy Policy or our data handling practices, please contact us at: **lassos_strider.1@icloud.com**

 ---